-Reason 2: Original videos were intended only for ANNB 300 6-week class for physical therapy Revised Anatomical Video and masters of medical science Majority of Medical students utilize these videos frequently for their anatomy course (Fig. 2), and videos

-- do not align with their anatomical curriculum which causes confusion - Four dissections are also no longer completed by students due to scheduling and space constraints New videos can reproduce these dissections as video tours of pre-dissected specimens (prosections) - the most frequently requested type of video among medical students in 2023 (Fig. 4)
+Reason 2: Original videos were Area Review Videos intended only for ANNB 300 6-week class for physical therapy and masters of medical science Prosection Videos Majority of Medical students utilize these videos frequently for their Instructional Videos confusion Four dissections are also no longer completed by anatomy course (Fig. 2), and videos anatomical curriculum which causes do not align with their students due to scheduling and space constraints New videos can reproduce these dissections as video tours of pre-dissected specimens (prosections) - the most frequently requested type of video among medical students in 2023 (Fig. 4)